beatriz-alcantara/aplicacao-fintech-v2/README.md

 #### Service Table

 This image shows the template of service table.
 The main structure is a dialog component that depends on a variable called "mostrarPaginServicos" to appear.
+The method "mostrarTaxa" is an action and it is responsable for request the services rates.

 ![template service table](imgs/template-tabelaServicos.JPG)